How retail pharmacy is entering clinical trial services

 Michael Abrams, managing partner of consulting firm Numerof & Associates, said the pandemic highlighted that minority groups have more health problems and less access to healthcare delivery, yet clinical trials typically do not reflect the minorities that make up the broader U.S. population.
 “Roughly 80% of the populations that are involved in clinical trials are white participants and minorities, blacks, Hispanics, Asians and native Americans are underrepresented,” Abrams said.

-Catherine Gregor, chief clinical trials officer for Florence Healthcare, echoed Abrams’ sentiments, and advised the industry to make sure it’s reaching patients representative of real-world populations.
+Catherine Gregor, chief clinical trials officer for Florence Healthcare, echoed Abrams’ sentiments.
+Speaking at the Research Revolution Conference, she advised the industry to make sure it’s reaching patients representative of real-world populations.
 “This will mean relying on different types of sites and moving research further into communities where patients live,” Gregor said.

 Prime standouts that have the capability to move research into communities and are making headway in the clinical trial space include CVS Health, Walgreens and Walmart.